A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Theoretical Results

-From Basu et al.~$(2011)$ \cite{basubook}, it follows that the asymptotic variance of $\sqrt{n}\widehat{\theta}_{j1}$ is $\left(1+\frac{\beta^2}{1+2\beta}\right)^\frac{3}{2}{\theta_{j2}^{g}}$ and $\left(1+\frac{\beta^2}{1+2\beta}\right)^{2}{\theta_{j2}^{g}}$ $(j=1,2)$, respectively for the SMDPDE and MDPDE.
-Clearly, the asymptotic relative efficiency of the sequential method is higher than that of the ordinary method, at least for the component mean estimators.
-Explicit calculations of the asymptotic variances of the component variance and correlation estimators in case of both SMDPDE and MDPDE are extremely cumbersome.
-Thus, the algebraic forms of these asymptotic variances are provided in Appendix \ref{sm_appen1}.
+Explicit calculations of the asymptotic variances of the component variance and correlation estimators in case of both CMDPDE and MDPDE are extremely cumbersome; the algebraic forms of these asymptotic variances are provided Appendix \ref{sm_appen1}.
 The asymptotic relative efficiencies (in percentage) of our estimators are tabulated in Tables \ref{sm_table0.1} and \ref{sm_table0.4}.

-It can be easily observed that the SMDPDEs have higher asymptotic relative efficiencies compared to the ordinary MDPDEs both for component means and component variances at each positive $\beta$.
-For both correlation estimators (SMDPDE and ordinary MDPDE), the asymptotic relative efficiencies show a symmetric behaviour with respect to $\rho^{g}$, the true value of $\rho$.
-We may conclude aggregatively that both the SMDPDE and ordinary MDPDE are close to each other as estimates of the correlation coefficient in terms of their asymptotic relative efficiencies.
+It can be easily observed that the CMDPDEs have higher asymptotic relative efficiencies compared to the ordinary MDPDEs both for component means and component variances at each positive $\beta$.
+For both correlation estimators (CMDPDE and ordinary MDPDE), the asymptotic relative efficiencies show a symmetric behaviour with respect to $\rho^{g}$, the true value of $\rho$.
+We may conclude aggregatively that both the CMDPDE and ordinary MDPDE are close to each other as estimates of the correlation coefficient in terms of their asymptotic relative efficiencies.